Matrix factorizations and Cohomological Field Theories: -spin curves and -structures

 \Pf . (i) A $\Ga$-bundle $P$ can be viewed as a $\G_m^n$-bundle $P'$ together with a trivialization of the induced $\G_m^n/\Ga$-bundle.
 Commutativity of the right square in \eqref{Ga-spin-diagram-eq} shows that

 Hence, the isomorphism \eqref{Gamma-spin-eq} gives rise to an isomorphism \eqref{Gamma-spin-bis-eq}.
-Conversely, starting with a pair $(P',\vareps')$ we observe that the isomorphism \eqref{Gamma-spin-bis-eq} induces a trivialization of the $T/\varphi(\G_m)$-bundle obtained by the push-out from $\pi_*P'$, or equivalently a trivialization of the $\G_m^n/\Ga$-bundle obtained by push-out from $P'$.
+Conversely, starting with a pair $(P',\vareps')$ we observe that the isomorphism \eqref{Gamma-spin-bis-eq} induces a trivialization of the $T/\varphi(\G_m)$-bundle obtained by the pushout from $\pi_*P'$, or equivalently a trivialization of the $\G_m^n/\Ga$-bundle obtained by pushout from $P'$.
 Thus, we can reduce the structure to $\Gamma$ and obtain a $\Ga$-bundle $P$.
-Now both parts of \eqref{Gamma-spin-bis-eq} become push-outs of the corresponding parts of \eqref{Gamma-spin-eq} with respect to $\varphi$.
-Since $\vareps'$ is compatible with the trivializations of the push-outs with respect to the projection $T\to T/\varphi(\G_m)$, it induces an isomorphism \eqref{Gamma-spin-eq}.
+Now both parts of \eqref{Gamma-spin-bis-eq} become pushouts of the corresponding parts of \eqref{Gamma-spin-eq} with respect to $\varphi$.
+Since $\vareps'$ is compatible with the trivializations of the pushouts with respect to the projection $T\to T/\varphi(\G_m)$, it induces an isomorphism \eqref{Gamma-spin-eq}.